 Interesting and important for practice: Prof. Kofler describes three types of cows in endemically infected herds β Type 1 animals never get Mortellaro, Type 2 animals only get sick once or with less painful lesions, and Type 3 animals get sick frequently and recurrently (= repeatedly).
 These Type 3 animals are considered indicators for the farm: if their number increases, hygiene measures must be intensified.

-What Mortellaro costs β the economic truth
+What Mortellaro costs β the economic reality

 For a herd of 50 cows, with 20% affected: that's 10 animals Γ 400 Euros = 4,000 Euros loss per year.
 In addition: Lame cows eat less, have higher cell counts, poorer fertility, and are culled earlier from the herd.
 Mortellaro is a silent, expensive, ongoing damage.

 And the worst part: Mortellaro is highly contagious.
-An infected purchased animal, a non-disinfected hoof trimming knife, a veterinarian coming from an infected herd β that can sometimes be enough.
+An infected purchased animal, a non-disinfected hoof knife, a veterinarian coming from an infected herd β that can sometimes be enough.

 The five stages of Mortellaro β what you need to see